Vaginal pain can be a temporary symptom of infection or injury. However, in some cases, it can be a chronic symptom with no known cause.

 Although BV does not always cause symptoms, some people may experience the following symptoms in the vagina:

 Many people mistake the symptoms of BV for those of a yeast infection.
 However, the two have different causes and require different treatments.

 Physical injury to the vagina or vulva can cause vaginal pain.
-Injuries such as cuts from shaving may be responsible, but one of the most common causes of injury and pain is childbirth.
+Relatively minor injuries, such as cuts from shaving, may sometimes be responsible, but one of the most common causes of injury and pain is childbirth.

-Giving birth causes vaginal tearing in most women the first time that they go into labor.
+Giving birth causes vaginal tearing in most people during their first vaginal delivery.
 The tear usually extends into the perineum, which is the area between the vagina and anus.
 Doctors refer to this as a perineal tear.
 It is also possible for the clitoris or labia to tear during childbirth.

 A doctor or midwife may need to stitch up serious tears.
-The stitches dissolve over time and do not require removal.
+The stitches that they use will dissolve over time and do not require removal.

 Pelvic floor dysfunction or injury

-Damage to the muscles of the pelvic floor can cause pain in the vagina, stomach, back, and muscles in other areas.
+Damage to the muscles of the pelvic floor can cause pain in the vagina, stomach, and back, as well as affecting muscles in other areas.